-Graduating students will continue to receive their award certificates and academic transcripts once their award has been confirmed.
-Eligible students will receive an email directing them to the mySRS Portal when their certificate becomes available and you will be asked to confirm the address that you wish to have your certificate posted to.
+Once awards are confirmed, graduating students will receive an email directing them to the mySRS portal when their award certificate and academic transcripts becomes available and will be asked to confirm the address that you wish to have your certificate posted to.

-The scheduling of your graduation ceremony will be based on your course of study and the number of graduate and guest seats available, as well as Government guidance on numbers of people allowed to gather following the coronavirus pandemic.
-Whilst every effort is made to reserve and maintain your place in the ceremony to which you were invited, we may sometimes have to re-allocate you to another ceremony on a different date or time; for example, if student registration unexpectedly exceeds capacity.
+The scheduling of in-person graduation ceremonies are based on your course of study and the number of graduate and guest seats available in the venue.
+Whilst every effort is made to reserve and maintain your place in the live ceremony to which you were invited, we may sometimes have to re-allocate you to another ceremony on a different date or time; for example, if student registration unexpectedly exceeds capacity.

 Cancellation and Refunds